luizdma/DataSetYolo/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 4893 images.
+The dataset includes 10077 images.
-Traffic-Light-Detection are annotated in YOLOv12 format.
+Traffic-Lights are annotated in YOLOv11 format.

 The following pre-processing was applied to each image:

-The following augmentation was applied to create 3 versions of each source image:
-* Equal probability of one of the following 90-degree rotations: none, clockwise, counter-clockwise
-* Salt and pepper noise was applied to 0.22 percent of pixels
+* Resize to 512x512 (Stretch)

+No image augmentation techniques were applied.